 - Shipping: you may wish for the cremated remains to be shipped to another country.
 We can look after these arrangements for you.
 You may also be permitted to take the cremated remains yourself to another country.
 Check with us first and we can assist you to obtain any additional documentation that may be required.

-How the Person is Memorialized by the Living
+Part Two: How the Person is Memorialized by the Living

 Memorialization with cremation can be a private graveside service or a visitation and/or funeral service in our chapel or your church.
 Cremation also lends itself well to Celebrations of Life in our chapel or Celebration & Reception Centre.
 An urn of cremated remains may be present if cremation has taken place, and if cremation will take place after the service, the body may be present in a casket or cremation container.
 Please Contact Us with your thoughts, and consider your Funeral Options here.